James M. Nederlander

-From Broadway to Yankee Stadium and the Greek Theatre to the most prestigious concert halls in the nation, Jimmy is also one of the country’s most astute presenters of headline talent such as Adele, Billy Joel, Harry Connick Jr., Neil Diamond, U2, Paul McCartney, Florence and the Machine, Pink Floyd, Raffi, Sting, U2, and the Rolling Stones to mention a few.
+From Broadway to Yankee Stadium to the most prestigious concert halls in the nation, Jimmy is also one of the country’s most astute presenters of headline talent such as Adele, Billy Joel, Harry Connick Jr., Neil Diamond, U2, Paul McCartney, Florence and the Machine, Pink Floyd, Sting, U2, and the Rolling Stones to mention a few.

 Jimmy is spearheading the company’s many customer service focused business initiatives including in-theatre special events through Nederlander Sales and Patron Services, computerized inventory management and payment systems at Sandbar Concessions, and feature editorial with Broadway Direct, Nederlander’s entertainment newsletter that is distributed nationally to 2 million theatergoers.
 His desire to say “thank you” to his audiences was the inspiration for the creation of Audience Rewards, now the “official loyalty program for Broadway serving 1.8 million customers,” which Nederlander launched in partnership with other Broadway venue owners.

 With a clear focus on the future, The National High School Musical Theater Awards, now known as The Jimmy® to celebrate his father, James M. Nederlander, was launched in 2009 under his leadership to recognize emerging talent.
 The program has become a national platform for showcasing the importance of theater arts education in schools.

-In addition to being a business innovator, Jimmy is also a committed leader and philanthropist who sits on the Board of Trustees of many leading organizations such as the New York Philharmonic, Actors Fund of America, The Broadway League, The Fisher Center for Alzheimer’s Research Foundation, The Intrepid Sea Air Space Museum, NYC & Company, and the Trust for Cultural Resources of the City of New York.
+In addition to being a business innovator, Jimmy is also a committed leader and philanthropist who sits on the Board of Trustees of many leading organizations such as the New York Philharmonic, Actors Fund of America, The Broadway League, The Fisher Center for Alzheimer’s Research Foundation, The Intrepid Sea Air Space Museum and NYC & Company.

 James L. and James M. Nederlander are the first father/son to be named New York City Living Landmarks, which coincided with the Nederlander Organization’s 100th anniversary celebration in 2012.
 He is also the recipient of many other distinguishing honors including the ASPCA Life Trustee Award (2014), New York Pops 25th Anniversary Cultural Leader, Christoper & Dana Reeve Foundation Visionary Leadership Award (2008), NYC&Co Leadership Achievement Award (2003) and others.